ansys/pystk/doc/source/api/ansys/stk/core/graphics/CylinderTriangulatorInitializer.rst

 CylinderTriangulatorInitializer
 ===============================

-.. py:class:: CylinderTriangulatorInitializer
+.. py:class:: ansys.stk.core.graphics.CylinderTriangulatorInitializer

-   Bases: py:obj:`~ICylinderTriangulatorInitializer`
+   Bases: py:obj:`~ansys.stk.core.graphics.ICylinderTriangulatorInitializer`

    Triangulates a cylinder.
 It is recommended to visualize the cylinder using a solid primitive.
 Although, if only the fill is desired for visualization, a triangle mesh primitive with render back then front faces set to true can be used...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: CylinderTriangulatorInitializer

 Overview
 --------